infotexture/ot-mkdocs-demo/docs/resources/theme/Styles.md

 ### `h1`

-First level topic titles.
+First-level topic titles.

 The styling properties that can be used are listed in [XSL fo:block](https://www.w3.org/TR/xsl11/#fo_block).

 -   `title-numbering = boolean`

 ### `h2`

-Second level topic titles.
+Second-level topic titles.

 The styling properties that can be used are listed in [XSL fo:block](https://www.w3.org/TR/xsl11/#fo_block).

 -   `title-numbering = boolean`

 ### `h3`

-Third level topic titles.
+Third-level topic titles.

 The styling properties that can be used are listed in [XSL fo:block](https://www.w3.org/TR/xsl11/#fo_block).

 -   `title-numbering = boolean`

 ### `h4`

-Fourth level topic titles.
+Fourth-level topic titles.

 The styling properties that can be used are listed in [XSL fo:block](https://www.w3.org/TR/xsl11/#fo_block).

 -   `title-numbering = boolean`

 ### `cover`